-I am constantly shocked by how amazing the Big Sur coastline of California is.
-Every time I visit, I stumble on something new that takes my breath away such as Partington Cove, and while Limekiln State Park is certainly not a hidden place it is still not given the recognition it deserves.
-On my most recent trip up the coast I set out to hike some of the trails and to visit the famous limekilns themselves.
-This actually may be one of the most beautiful parks in the Big Sur area.
+I am continually shocked by how amazing the Big Sur coastline of California is.
+Every time I visit, I stumble on something new that takes my breath away, such as Partington Cove, and while Limekiln State Park is certainly not a hidden place, it is still not given the recognition it deserves.
+On my most recent trip up the coast, I set out to hike some of the trails and to visit the famous limekilns themselves.
+To Limekiln State Park may be one of the most beautiful parks in the Big Sur area.

 - Camping is available